The Parity-Constrained Four-Peg Tower of Hanoi Problem and Its State Graph: Abstract

 \section{Abstract}

-We introduce and study a new four-peg variant of the Tower of Hanoi problem under \emph{parity constraints}.
-Two pegs are neutral and allow arbitrary disc placements, while the remaining two pegs are restricted to discs of a prescribed parity: one for even-labelled discs and the other for odd-labelled discs.
-Within this constrained setting, we investigate four canonical optimization objectives according to distinct target configurations and derive for each the exact number of moves required to optimally transfer the discs.
+We introduce and study a parity-constrained variant of the four-peg Tower of Hanoi problem.
+In this model, two pegs are neutral, while the two remaining pegs are reserved respectively for even-labelled and odd-labelled discs.
+Starting from the classical initial tower, we consider four natural transfer objectives corresponding to different target configurations of the full tower and of the even and odd subtowers.

-We establish a coupled system of recursive relations governing the four optimal move functions and unfold them into higher-order recurrences and explicit closed forms.
-These formulas exhibit periodic growth patterns and reveal that all solutions grow exponentially, but at a significantly slower rate than the classical three-peg case.
-In particular, each optimal move sequence has an a half-exponential-like asymptotic order induced by the parity restriction.
+For these four objectives, we propose a system of recursive algorithms based on parity separation and classical three-peg transfers.
+These algorithms lead to a coupled system of recurrence relations for their move counts.
+The resulting candidate sequences are then transformed into simplified and higher-order recurrences, from which explicit closed formulas are obtained.
+The formulas exhibit a periodic structure and have the same exponential order of growth, strictly slower than that of the classical three-peg Tower of Hanoi.

-In addition, we define the associated parity-constrained Hanoi graph, whose vertices represent all feasible states and whose edges represent legal moves.
-We determine its order, degrees, connectivity, planarity, diameter, Hamiltonicity, clique number, and chromatic properties, and show that it lies strictly between the classical three- and four-peg Hanoi graphs via the inclusion relation.
+The main open point is the optimality of the proposed recursive algorithms.
+Equivalently, one has to prove that certain canonical configurations, including the one-move behaviour of the largest disc, are unavoidable in every shortest solution.
+This difficulty is closely analogous to the structural difficulties encountered in the Reve's puzzle and the Frame--Stewart conjecture.
+We therefore formulate the optimality of the proposed algorithms as a conjecture.
+We also discuss computational evidence, the number of shortest solutions, a linear variant in which only adjacent peg moves are allowed, and the associated state graph of the parity-constrained problem.